 - Viral growth – Content creation.
 Sites like YouTube, Flickr and Posterous grow largely because users create content that draws in visitors, and some of those visitors convert into users that create more content, which draws in visitors.
 Take a look at your site or app.
 Does it require users to upload interesting content?
 If not, maybe you should rethink your strategy.
 New fresh content is what’s going to keep people coming back to your site.

 - Retention.
 The often ignored aspect of growth is keeping your old users around.
 If they’re leaving, then you have a leaky bucket and your true active user count lags behind your registered user count.
 Try to find the source of your leak .
 Ask users for their feedback, ask people who have never been on your site to come with a fresh pair of eyes and tell you what’s wrong with your current offering.
 Don’t trust your own judgment.
 You’ve been around this product for way too long and are already blind to seeing what a fresh pairs of eyes can catch in seconds.
 Once you figure out what’s wrong with the process, you can start brainstorming on ways to stop the leak.
 Once users love the service enough to stick around, then you can take the time to figure out the right way to get them to invite others.

 I hope you find these tips valuable.
-Do feel free to share in the comments section what you consider to be some of the ways to get from 1 to 100K users.Ayelet Noff is a partner in Socialmedia.biz and founder and co-CEO of Blonde 2.0, specializing in creating brand awareness, engagement with consumers and overall buzz for brands online.
+Do feel free to share in the comments section what you consider to be some of the ways to get from 1 to 100K users.Ayelet Noff is a partner in Socialmedia.biz and founder and Co-CEO of Blonde 2.0, an award winning digital PR agency with branches in Boston and Tel Aviv.
 Contact Ayelet via The Blonde 2.0 website , email, or follow her on Twitter and Google Plus.